About public sector reform

 The State Government is undertaking major reform of the public sector to improve outcomes for Western Australians.

-The reform aims to create a more efficient, accountable and high-performing public sector that delivers better services to the community.
+The reform aims to strengthen efficiency, accountability and drive high-performance in the public sector to deliver better services to the community.

-The reform will be shaped by the recommendations of three independent examinations of the public sector commissioned by the Government:
+The reform is shaped by the recommendations of three independent examinations of the public sector commissioned by the Government:

 Service Priority Review – wide-ranging review into the functions, operations and culture of the Western Australian public sector.
 The